mhmyu/mhmyu/README.md

-### Hi there 👋 i am yuz, a designer, web developer and self-taught learner.
+### Hi there 👋 i am yu, a designer, web developer and self-taught learner.

 - 🔨 I’m currently working on [my portofolio](https://yuzdnt.vercel.app) and some **personal project**
 - 📖 I’m currently learning about web development.